indutny/buoyant/README.md

 * Customizable bytecode
 * Inline caches (i.o.w., capable of rewriting bytecode on the fly)

+Goals:

+* Running on large selection of hardware from servers to memory-constrained embedded devices
+* Execution performance
+* Multi-Language interoperability

 ### Garbage Collector

 GC is not conservative (i.e. moves data), the layout is the same for all objects